Frank Henkel

-Frank Henkel (born 16 November 1963) is a German politician of the Christian Democratic Union (CDU) who served as a Mayor and Senator of the Interior and Sports of the German state of Berlin from 2011 until 2016.
+Frank Henkel (born 16 November 1963) is a German politician of the Christian Democratic Union (CDU) who served as a Deputy Governing Mayor and Senator of the Interior and Sports of the German state of Berlin from 2011 until 2016.

 From 2008 Henkel was the opposition leader in the Abgeordnetenhaus, the state parliament of Berlin, in which he has been an MP since 31 October 2001.
 In 2011 he led the CDU back into the government as the junior partner in an SPD-led coalition.

 Early life and career

 Henkel was born and raised in East Berlin and attended Polytechnic Secondary School.
 He began an apprenticeship after school, but in 1981 the family moved to West Berlin, after their request for departure was granted.
 In West Berlin he completed vocational training as a wholesale and foreign trade merchant in 1984 and worked for two years at the Friedrich Krupp AG.
 From 1986 to 1987 he attended technical secondary school and studied economic and social sciences at Berlin School of Economics and Law afterwards.
 In 1994 he graduated as a Diplom-Kaufmann (German business administration degree, similar to MBA).
 In addition, he graduated in public relations at German Academy for Public Relations in Frankfurt and in journalism at Free University Berlin.